 Can you bivvy in winter?

 Yes!
 When you bivvy in winter, you don’t need to share the stars.
-Under the huge dark sky, the outdoors is all yours.
+The outdoors is all yours.
 The Milky Way, the planets, the birdsong, and the silence.
 You can take winter in from the ultimate cosiness of your sleeping bag.
-It might just take a little more preparation!
+You can do it, all it takes is a little more preparation.

 How do you keep your bivvy warm in winter?